- The amount of time dog’s take to reach adult size varies — It can take anywhere from 6 to 24 months of age.

 If you rescue your dog or aren’t sure about the breed, there are some physical indicators that can help you estimate its adult size.
 Keep in mind that every dog is different and these are all techniques designed to help you guess.

-- Gauge the amount of loose skin — While some dogs, like Bulldogs, are simply wrinkly, loose skin is often an indicator that your dog has room to grow.
+- Gauge the amount of loose skin — While some dogs, like American bulldogs, are simply wrinkly, loose skin is often an indicator that your dog has room to grow.

 - Feel the ribs for growth plates — If you run your hands down a puppy’s rib cage, you may be able to feel knobs along the edge of the bones, which are the growth plates that are still hardening.
 While this won’t predict the adult size, there’s a good chance your dog still has some growing to do if you can feel these.